 - Baguette – also crusty on the outside, spongy inside, similar to our Wreath Bread.

-- Rustic Sourdough Bread – this has a different flavor profile that you’ll love
+- Sourdough Bread – this has a different flavor profile that you’ll love

 1. Toast the Bread: slice your stale crusty bread into 1-inch pieces.
 Drizzle with 2 Tbsp olive oil and a pinch of salt.
 Scatter on a baking sheet and bake at 400˚F for 9-11 minutes then set aside to cool.
-Note: Edges should be golden brown and crisp and the centers should be chewy.
-Remember, we aren’t making croutons.
+Note: Edges should be golden brown and fully dried through so the bread doesn’t get soggy.

 2. Make the Dressing: combine vinaigrette dressing ingredients (extra virgin olive oil, red wine vinegar, grated garlic, salt, and pepper) and whisk to combine.

 3. Toss Salad: Place remaining Panzanella salad ingredients into the same mixing bowl you used for the bread.
 Add the cooled bread.
 Drizzle on the dressing 15-20 minutes before serving and toss gently to combine.
 Garnish with more basil.

 We love changing up this salad based on what we have on hand.
 Some of our favorites are:

 - Cheese – adding fresh mozzarella or feta cheese adds protein and adds a little salty bite

 - Chicken – add diced Rotisserie Chicken to make this a Chicken Panzanella